Air Conditioning

 Winner for San Diego:

-➡️ Heat pump for consistent comfort
+➡️ Heat pump for consistent comfort, energy savings, and possible rebates

 ➡️ Furnace for homeowners who prefer hot bursts of heat